masaomi346/phishlake/README.md

 (First time setup)
 1. Open preferences within the virtual browser
-2. Search `cert`
-3. Click `view certificates`
-4. Click the authorities tab
+2. Setting -> Privacy and Security -> Security -> Manage certificates
-5. Click Import
+3. Click Import
-6. Import `/config/certs/mitmproxy-ca-cert.pem`
+4. Import `/config/certs/mitmproxy-ca-cert.pem`
-7. Tick `Trust this CA to identify websites`
+5. Tick `Trust this CA to identify websites`
-8. OK
+6. OK

 You will need to repeat these steps every time you remove the `browser-volume`